 Listen to yourself

-I know first-hand that we can be our own worst critics, my inner critic was relentlessly cruel to me.
+I know first-hand that we can be our own worst critics.
+My inner critic was relentlessly cruel to me.
 Therefore, pay attention to how your inner critic talks to you, noting the language it uses.
-Then ask yourself, would you talk to a loved one like that, and if you wouldn’t then how come you’re letting yourself talk to yourself like that?
+Then ask yourself, would you talk to a loved one like that, and if you wouldn’t, then how come you’re letting yourself talk to yourself like that?
 Learn to treat yourself as you would a loved one, someone you care about (AWARE).
 This is a perfect task for journaling.
 It also works well with thought challenges, like reframing.

 Journaling

-One way to help you accept those thoughts, feelings, and other parts of yourself that you may be trying to pretend don’t exist, is journaling.
+One way to help you accept those thoughts, feelings, and other parts of yourself that you may be trying to pretend don’t exist is journaling.
 Creating a journal prompt around acceptance and your inner critic will take you a long way regarding seeking acceptance within yourself.

 Work in progress